jacksleight/coast/README.md

 All feedback, suggestions, bug reports and contributions are very welcome.
 Please feel free to get in touch by email (jacksleight at gmail dot com) or [@jacksleight](https://twitter.com/jacksleight) on Twitter.

-**The documentation and tests are still a work in progress (sorry).
-Until there's a stable release the API may change.**
+**The documentation, examples and tests are still a work in progress (sorry).
+Until there's a 1.0 release any new version may introduce backwards compatibility breaks.**

 ## Components